 By Marc Silber

-Creative Conversations from some of the world's top photographers, filmmakers, Grammy award winners, TED presenters, actors, CEOs and more!
+Creative conversations from some of the world's top photographers, filmmakers, Grammy award winners, TED presenters, actors, CEOs and more!

-Find your creative purpose: Overcoming the barriers to innovation is easier than you think.
-Marc Silber, best selling author, award-wining creative and educator, will show you how to avoid the traps of procrastination, overthinking, and self-doubt.
-The exercises in this book are specifically designed to help you find certainty and confidence in self-expression.
+Find your creative purpose.
+Overcoming the barriers to innovation is easier than you think.
+Marc Silber, best selling author, award-wining creative and educator, shows you how to avoid the traps of procrastination, overthinking, and self-doubt.
+The exercises in Create are specifically designed to help you find certainty and confidence in self-expression.

 - Master the techniques of visualization